sunileman/elastic-models-server/README.md

 This repository contains the Dockerfile and Kubernetes manifests to build and deploy an Elastic model server using Python's built-in HTTP server.
 The server serves pre-trained model files over HTTP.

+## Image

+The image is available here: `sunmanreg.azurecr.io/elastic-model-server:latest`.
+If you choose to build the image, follow the directions below.

 ## Prerequisites

 - Docker